singaround/songbook/songs/All-For-Me-Grog.md

 wordsBy: traditional
 tuneBy: traditional
 chorusLine: And it's all for me grog, me jolly, jolly grog
-songLine: Where are my boots, my nogging, nogging boots
+songLine: Where are my boots, my nogging, nogging boots?
 tags:
+-  two_voices
+-  more_chorus_than_verse
+-  Assassins_Creed
-  - song
+-  drinking
 date: 2019-03-07T08:05:12.000Z
-description: In our version we make it clear that we're spending the money **with** the lassies and not **on** the lassies.
+description: In this version we make it clear that we're spending the money **with** the lassies and not **on** the lassies.
 ---
 > ***And it's all for me grog, me jolly, jolly grog***\
 > ***All for my beer and tobacco***\